azurecitadel/azurecitadel.github.io/automation/packeransible.md

 **Lab** | **Name** | **Description**
 1 | [Packer](lab1) | Use Packer to generate a VM image
-2 | [Ansible](lab2) | Add in Ansible for declarative image creation
+2 | [Ansible](lab2) | Use Ansible for ad hoc VM management
+3 | [Dynamic Inventories](lab3) | Automatically generate server inventories and groups
+4 | [Ansible Playbooks](lab4) | Use Ansible playbooks to manage server groups declaratively
+5 | [Custom Roles](lab5) | Publish your own Ansible custom roles
-3 | [Shared Image Gallery](lab3) | Use Shared Image Gallery as a target for multi-tenancy images 4 | [Azure DevOps](lab4) | Create a build pipeline in Azure DevOps
+6 | [Shared Image Gallery](lab6) | Use Packer and Ansible together to publish to a Shared Image Gallery 7 | [Config Management Image](lab7) | Example config management image with last mile config and managed identity

-**💬 Note.** The labs are currently being built up and will become available over the coming months.

 ## Future Labs

-Creating the images is a good start, but these labs make even more sense when combined with other parts of the automation.
-Here are some areas under consideration:

-* Using custom-init
-    * ARM deployment calling custom-init
-    * Terraform module using custom-init
-* Using Ansible for last mile configuration
-    * ARM deployment calling an Ansible playbook
-    * Terraform module calling an Ansible playbook via local-exec
-* Virtual Machine Agents
-    * Extensions in ARM
-    * Extensions in Terraform
-    * Using DeployIfNotExists in Azure Policy and Initiatives
+This set of labs is focused on linux technologies.
+There is good documentation out there for using Packer and Ansible on Windows VMs, but we are open to creating a couple of Windows specific labs if you let us know in the comments.